Categorical theory

 In model theory, the notion of a categorical theory is refined with respect to cardinality.
 A theory is κ-categorical (or categorical in κ) if it has exactly one model of cardinality κ up to isomorphism.
-Morley's categoricity theorem is a theorem of Morley (1965) stating that if a first-order theory in a countable language is categorical in some uncountable cardinality, then it is categorical in all uncountable cardinalities.
+Morley's categoricity theorem is a theorem of stating that if a first-order theory in a countable language is categorical in some uncountable cardinality, then it is categorical in all uncountable cardinalities.

 Shelah (1974) extended Morley's theorem to uncountable languages: if the language has cardinality κ and a theory is categorical in some uncountable cardinal greater than or equal to κ then it is categorical in all cardinalities greater than κ.